US Cash Products-Midwest diesel up on stock draw, demand

 U.S. GULF COAST <0#P-USG>

-Newly prompt Cycle 59 61-grade ultra-low sulfur diesel was pegged at 0.40 cent under the November heating oil board to a quarter cent over, up half a cent.
+Newly prompt Cycle 59 61-grade ultra-low sulfur diesel was pegged at 0.25 under the November heating oil board to a quarter cent over, up 0.75 cent.

-Newly prompt Cycle 59 54-grade jet fuel was seen done at 0.10 and 0.65 cents under in thin trade, down half a cent.
+Newly prompt Cycle 59 54-grade jet fuel was seen done at 0.10 cents under in thin trade, down a quarter cent.

 NEW YORK HARBOR <0#P-NYH>